n2itus/homeassistant-nexia_roomiq/README.md

 1. Go to **Settings → Devices & Services**
 2. Click on **Nexia** integration
-3. Click on your zone device (e.g., "Downstairs NativeZone")
+3. Click on your zone device (e.g., "Thermostat 1 NativeZone")
 4. You should see your new Room IQ sensors

 The sensors will update every 2 minutes with fresh data from your thermostat!